ging/fiware-cosmos-orion-flink-connector/CONTRIBUTING.md

-# Contributing to <PROJECT NAME>
+# Contributing to FIWARE Cosmos

-Thanks for checking out the <PROJECT NAME> Project.
+Thanks for checking out the FIWARE Cosmos Project.
 We're excited to hear and learn from you.
 We've put together the following guidelines to help you figure out where you can best be helpful.

 ## Ground rules & expectations